radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 ### Loan Auction

 The loan auction design has not been fully thought out yet so there are certainly a lot of outstanding questions to consider.
 Nonetheless, the design requires the seller of the loan NFT to instantitate the `LoanAuction` blueprint to deposit their loan NFT.
+The example shown in [Example 7: Loan Auctioning](#example-7-loan-auctioning) may be contrived or economically unviable.
+However, the important note I want to convey here are these:

+1. There will be a situation where a borrower will need to sell their loan(s) to open up liquidity by freeing their collateral.
+2. The seller of the loan may need to sell their loan at a discount in order for the economics to make sense for the buyer.
+3. The seller may not mind selling their loan at a discount due to opportunity cost for this seller.

+Due to the nature of loans being represented as NFT's in this protocol, we can transfer NFT's between users, thereby transfering ownership of the NFT and essentially transfering rights to claim the underlying asset of the loan.

+We can allow sellers to auction their loans by using transient tokens.
+Transient tokens in this case are wonderful ways to create conditions of the sale.

-The seller needs to determine the conditions of the sale (how much the minimum collateral is requested by the seller).
-The buyer is then allowed to withdraw the loan NFT from the vault, but a transient token is minted along the way the must satisfy the conditions of the sale before the loan NFT can be retrieved.
+The seller can deposit their loan NFT into a vault and determine the conditions of the sale (how much the minimum collateral is requested by the seller) to which these conditions will be prescribed into the transient token.

+The buyer is then allowed to withdraw the loan NFT from the vault, but doing so will mint a transient token with the prescribed conditions of sale that must be satisfied sale to succeed the transaction.
+We can use transient tokens to create more complex trades outside of simple monetary value exchange!
+Please visit [Example 7: Loan Auctioning](#example-7-loan-auctioning) for a more detailed outlook of the mechanic.

 ## Misc. features: